-The Institute for Cognitive Studies at the Ecole Normale Supérieure in Paris is proposing research internships to students with an engineering/maths/computer science background in the Cognitive Machine Learning team.
+The Institute for Cognitive Studies at the Ecole Normale Supérieure and the PRAIRIE institute in Paris is proposing research internships to students with an engineering/maths/computer science background in the Cognitive Machine Learning team.

 The general aim of this project is to understand how babies spontaneously learn their first language by applying a 'reverse engineering' approach, i.e., by constructing an artificial language learner that mimics the learning stages of the infant.